Originally posted 2019-12-05 06:31:32.

 ‘Where the female can derive no benefit from association with the male, no such association takes place.’

 By ‘association’, Briffault specifically meant a sexual encounter.
 His Law has an effect every time a man and a woman have sex as well as in the broader context of ongoing relationships.
-The consequences of this affect everyone.
+The consequences of this affect everyone and lay the foundations of the Soviet Union of Sex.

 The original Law is simple enough: women will only provide sex if doing so will bring them a tangible reward.
 That is, something other than sexual pleasure itself.
 It comes with three corollaries.